4th-earth/site-fourth-earth/site-raw/content.md

 4th Earth RAW is created with the following values in mind:

-- **Additive over reductive.** Players should be able to start from a simple foundation and add to it, instead of starting from a position of "everything and the kitchen sink" and reducing.
+- **Additive over reductive.** Players SHOULD be able to start from a simple foundation and add to it, instead of starting from a position of "everything and the kitchen sink" and reducing.
-- **Narrative over simulation.** Players should be able to focus on creating engaging stories without strictly replicating reality.
+- **Narrative over simulation.** Players SHOULD be able to focus on creating engaging stories without strictly replicating reality.
-- **Flow over grinding.** Players should be able to get lost in their story and actions without performing repetitive tasks.
+- **Flow over grinding.** Players SHOULD be able to get lost in their story and actions without performing repetitive tasks.
 - **Power ceilings over threat escalation.** Saved the town, saved the country, saved the world, saved the universe, what next?
 Having 50 percent of a Character's life force drained in one shot is the same whether their life force is 10 or 100.
-- **Progressive disclosure over saturation.** Players should be able to enter a story having never read the rules or specification and learn as they go.
+- **Progressive disclosure over saturation.** Players SHOULD be able to enter a story having never read the rules or specification and learn as they go.

 ## Difficulty Rating